avansinformatica/angular-ivt2-examples/angular/angular-fileupload/README.md

 npm start
 ```
 This builds the Angular client and serves it via the nodejs server.
 The server also hosts the API.
+Both the app and the server run on [http://localhost:4200](http://localhost:4200).
+The server api is available at [http://localhost:4200/api](http://localhost:4200/api).

 To build the client alone, run
 ```